wyrzyk/java-api-design-checklist/CHECKLIST.md

 **Rationale:**

-[Simplicity](https://theamiableapi.com/2011/09/07/api-design-best-practice-keep-it-simple/), [Consistency](https://theamiableapi.com/2011/09/14/api-design-best-practice-consistency/), [Sefety](https://theamiableapi.com/2011/10/12/api-design-best-practice-make-it-safe/) and [Evolution](https://theamiableapi.com/2011/10/18/api-design-best-practice-plan-for-evolution/).
+[Simplicity], [Consistency], [Safety] and [Evolution].
 Java only supports public and package scoped classes.
 You should obviously never mix public implementation classes with APIs (see [checklist item](#117-do-not-place-public-implementation-classes-in-the-api-package)).
 You can only place package scoped classes into API packages if you are certain they will be never needed in any other (implementation) package.
 Otherwise developers may inadvertently change their access to public, breaking the encapsulation of the API.

 More importantly, Java module systems like OSGi use package boundaries for additional class loader isolation, dependency management and versioning.
 You won’t be able to take advantage of it if you combine API and implementation into one package.